shsagir/play-area-sync/docs/craft-3-tune.md

 $ ssh {{app-name}}@deploy.{{region}}.frbit.com "php craft setup/update"
 ```

-#### Disable updates from the Craft control panel
+### B. Update Craft with a SFTP workflow

+Just use the shiny update button interface.
+Follow [the official guides](https://docs.craftcms.com/v3/updating.html).
+You need to do that twice: Once for your local installation, once for the one on remote (ony your App).

+## allowupdates

 Craft CMS has the option to run updates directly from the Craft control panel.
 A client or editor might be tempted to use that update button in the interface directly on the fortrabbit App.
 This is not a good idea, as Git is a [one-way street](/deployment-methods-uni#toc-git-works-only-one-way) on the Uni Stack and that those changes even will get lost on the Pro Stack, due to [ephemeral storage](/app-pro#toc-ephemeral-storage).
 So you better prevent the shiny "update me" button from showing up at all.
-You can do that in your Craft configuration, see an [example below](#toc-craft-config-example).
+You can do that in your Craft configuration, see an [example above](#toc-craft-config-example).
 Also see the [official guide](https://docs.craftcms.com/api/v3/craft-config-generalconfig.html#property-allowupdates) and [this question](https://craftcms.stackexchange.com/a/27/4504).

-### B. Update Craft with a SFTP workflow

-Just use the shiny update button interface.
-Follow [the official guides](https://docs.craftcms.com/v3/updating.html).
-You need to do that twice: Once for your local installation, once for the one on remote (ony your App).

-## Older Craft versions

-We have an install guide for Craft Version 2 [over here](/install-craft-2-uni) as well, but recommend to use Craft 3 instead.
-Consider an [upgrade](/craft-2-3-upgrade) when you have an old installation.

-## Multi site
+## cpTrigger

-Craft now supports to host multiple websites in a single installation, see the [offical docs](https://docs.craftcms.com/v3/sites.html) on that topic.
-Use cases for this, is a one website in very similar versions, for example the same website in different languages or marketing landing pages that are very similar.
-Please don't try to install all you different Craft [websites in one App](/app#toc-one-app-one-website).
+"Security through obscurity" is a widely discussed concept.
+We suggest to obscurify the control panel URL of your Craft installation, just because you can.
+The "cpTrigger" variable in your

 ## The storage folder